specs-feup/LAT-Lara-Autotuning-Tool/README.md

 # LAT - LARA Autotuning Tool
-## Context

-**LAT** is a tool for code autotuning, built using LARA (an AOP language).
-It is designed for C/C++.
-With it, coders may test multilple **variants** of their code dynamically and then choose the best variant to ship their code.
-(Maybe add some more information about clava and links to these mentions)
 ## What is Lat

 **Lat** is a tool for code autotuning, built using [LARA](https://web.fe.up.pt/~specs/projects/lara/doku.php) (a Javascript based language that support source code transformations) and applied using the [Clava](https://github.com/specs-feup/clava/tree/master/ClavaWeaver) tool .
 It is designed for C/C++.
 With it, coders may test multilple **variants** of their code dynamically and then choose the best variant to ship their code.